 Trades Foundation is a nonprofit 501(c)3 organization working in

-partnership with D.C.
-Public Schools to support the Academy of Construction
+partnership with D.C. schools to support the Academy of Construction

 and Design at Cardozo Education Campus and to extend the Academy’s

-educational outreach programs to other District middle and high
+educational outreach to middle and high school students citywide.

 The Foundation also sponsors adult education